DZGoldman/specs/v0/protocols.md

 ### Setup

 The very first protocol every state channel must run is the Setup Protocol.
 As the name suggests, its purpose is to setup the counterfactual state so that later protocols can execute properly.
 Specifically, it exchanges a commitment allowing a special type of application to withdraw funds from the multisig.
 We call this application the Free Balance contract, representating the available funds for any new application to be installed into the state channel.

+For clarification: is the "Free Balance contract" just a way of talking about the lateset (off-chain) state of the multisig, or is it a contract in its own right (counterfactually) instantiated on top of the multisig?
+I'd assumed the former, but the language here seems to imply the later.
+And if the later, what's the motivation behind this?

 Completing the Setup Protocol transitions the counterfactual state to: